 - The conclusions are clear and parsimonious (i.e., simple to explain).

 - You have gained knowledge through the experiment.

 - Your results are clearly communicated through a report or a data product.

 The main goal of any experiment is to find causality.
-Causality is hard to find in the real world, which is exactly why you need to be attentive with your experiment’s design.
-However, there is no need to fall into the trap of perfectionism, because there is no such thing as a perfect data science experiment.
+Causality is hard to find in the real world, which is exactly why you need to be attentive to your experiment’s design.
+However, there is no need to fall into the trap of perfectionism because there is no such thing as a perfect data science experiment.